Henry Percy, 6th Earl of Northumberland: Border warfare

 In July 1522 Northumberland was made a member of the Council of the North; in October he was made deputy warden of the East Marches.
 His brother-in-law William Dacre suggested that, young as Northumberland was, he should be made warden the same year.

 On 19 May 1527 he succeeded his father as sixth Earl of Northumberland; he was made steward of the honour of Holderness on 18 June.
 On 2 December he became Lord Warden of the East and West Marches.

 Northumberland was constantly ill with an ague–a feverish, shivery illness, probably malaria–and was burdened with debt, and yet had to keep up an establishment and engage in fighting on his own account.
 Cardinal Wolsey treated him in a patronising manner.
 He was not often allowed to go to court, nor even to his father's funeral.
 His chief friend was Sir Thomas Arundell.

 In spite of all this, Northumberland was very active on the borders.
 He had leave in 1528 to come to London; in 1530, while he was at Topcliffe, he received a message from the king ordering him to go to Cawood and arrest Wolsey.
 He sent his prisoner south in the custody of Sir Roger Lascelles, while he remained to make an inventory of the Cardinal's goods.
 He was one of the peers who signed the letter to the Pope in July 1530 asking that the divorce might be hurried on, was a friend of Sir Thomas Legh, and possibly was a reformer.
 On 23 April 1531 he was created Knight of the Garter.
 On 11 May 1532 he was made High Sheriff of Northumberland for life and on 26 April, a privy councillor.

-Northumberland took part in the trial of Lord Thomas Fiennes, 9th Baron Dacre, who at first pleaded ‘not guilty.’ to charges of treason.
-Dacre, however, was ‘over persuaded.’
-He changed his plea to guilty.
-He must have hoped for, or expected, leniency.
-The judges and Dacre then tried to get the king's mercy.
-It wasn't forthcoming.

-Dacre was executed at Tyburn by hanging, having been given false hope when a stay of execution arrived in the morning.
-Three other of Dacre's party were also executed.

 Northumberland was accused of slackness on the borders, and also of having a sword of state carried before him when he went as justiciary to York.
 If illness was in part responsible, Eustace Chapuys also ranked him, on information which he had from his doctor, among the disaffected early in 1535.

 In May 1536 Northumberland, by now a man in broken health, formed one of the jury for the trial of Anne Boleyn.
 Anne is said to have confessed a precontract with him in the hope of saving her life.
 He collapsed following the verdict and had to be carried out.